 Whether you use wattage, voltage or temperature control, if you’re on your last bottle of e-liquid, you want to take the power down as low as possible.

-If you use low wattage settings with a low resistance coil (below 1.0Ω), you’re unlikely to get either much vapour or much throat hit.
+If you use low-wattage settings with a low resistance coil (below 1.0Ω), you’re unlikely to get much vapour or much of a throat hit.